10 Tips on How Best to Conduct a Reduction in Force (RIF) or Layoff

 Kim Littlefield February 02, 2023 Outplacement, HR Strategy

 No matter how many people are involved in the layoff, making the decision to conduct a reduction, selecting those who will be impacted, notifying those individuals, and ensuring the remaining employees continue to be engaged and happy in their job, can be daunting for even the most experienced HR professionals.

 1. Maintain confidentiality.

-Once the decision is made to have a layoff, it is important to limit the number of employees who know about it.
-This will prevent the “rumor mill” from spinning which can negatively impact morale.
+Once the decision is made to have an RIF or layoff, it is important to limit the number of employees who know about it.
+This will prevent the rumor mill from spinning, which can negatively impact morale.
 Employees will try to guess who is “on the list” and when it will happen.
-Not only will valuable time be spent doing damage control but productivity and engagement will also be impacted.
+Not only will valuable time be spent doing damage control, but productivity and engagement will also be impacted.

 2. Create a timeline, including a plan of who needs to do what and when.

 Determine who must be included in the planning and execution of the layoff for it to go smoothly.
 HR will need to work with managers to determine who should be put on the list based on the needs of the department or team.
 Legal will need to weigh in and approve the list to ensure there is no discrimination.
 IT will need to plan to ensure company information is safe and security will need to plan for unusual activity or behavior.

 3. Be clear on the business rationale.

-Explaining their position is being eliminated, which is the truth, it is easier for employees to process.
+Explaining their position is being eliminated, which is the truth, is easier for employees to process.
 Hearing they are one of a number of people impacted by a reduction in force is something they can say in their public statement, which is their response to why they are no longer at their previous employer.

 4. Conduct a Notifier Training for all managers the day before the layoff notifications are scheduled to occur.

-Managers will naturally be nervous about telling the employee they are part of the layoff.
+Managers will naturally be nervous about telling the employees they are part of the layoff.
 It is never easy news to deliver.
-If they aren’t nervous, that would be greater cause of concern.
-The Notifier Training will help calm their nerves.
-It will also surface tough questions that can be addressed immediately by HR and senior leadership.
+If they aren’t nervous, that would be a greater cause of concern.
+The Notifier Training will help calm their nerves and will also surface tough questions that can be addressed immediately by HR and senior leadership.

 5. Ask the President or CEO to kick off the Notifier Training session.

 To reinforce the critical nature of the layoff and stress how important proper execution is to both departing and remaining employees, ask the most senior level executive to kick it off and attend the session if possible.
-Layoffs not only impact those losing their jobs but they also impact those who are remaining.
+Layoffs not only impact those losing their jobs, but they also impact those who are remaining.
 It’s important to treat each departing employee with the utmost dignity and respect and to ensure remaining employees know they were taken care of with financial and outplacement support.

 Figure out ahead of time what to do if the employee doesn’t respond in a timely fashion, is out sick, comes in late, or leaves early that day.
 Be sure to inform HR if you know of any pending PTO time so the schedule can be adjusted.
 Also, be aware that once the first employee is notified, word will get out and it will be more difficult to get a hold of them remotely or find them in person.

-8. Be prepared for impacted employees to go off camera if delivering the news remotely.
+8. Be prepared for impacted employees to go off-camera if delivering the news remotely.

 Delivering the news on video adds another dimension.
-Though they know they should probably stay on camera, it’s easy to turn your video off when they hear difficult news.
-If they still have their audio on you can speak as if you are talking to them on the phone, however, if they turn off both, it will be uncomfortable.
+Though they know they should probably stay on camera, it’s easy to turn the video off when they hear difficult news.
+If they still have their audio on you can speak as if you are talking to them on the phone.
+However, if they turn off both, it will be uncomfortable.
 They may need to regain their composure by getting a tissue or glass of water.
 Waiting several minutes until they come back will be helpful versus leaving the meeting and trying to catch them at a later time.